playfulprogramming/playfulprogramming/content/blog/setup-standard-version/index.md

 }
 ---

 Writing changelogs for a project can be tedious.
 Usually, this lengthy process would start with your project manager, organizing your tickets in the sprint (depending on how your project is organized), and taking time out of the day to write the changelog itself.
-This process becomes even more complex when working on developer-centric projects.
+This process becomes even more complicated when working on developer-centric projects.
 Remembering what is and isn't a breaking change (to keep a sensible [SEMVER](https://www.geeksforgeeks.org/introduction-semantic-versioning/)), what technical changes were made, and what you should do to migrate to newer versions might be a challenge in itself, on top of the typical release patterns.

-This versioning complexity birthed _a set of tools that allows you to automatically generate changelogs_.
+This versioning complexity birthed _a set of tools that allows you to generate changelogs automatically_.
 Now, this may sound too good to be true: "How can it generate something without any metadata?"
 Well, dear reader, that's the trick of it: You **do** provide the metadata in the form of commit messages.

-If you _enforce a standardized set of commit messages_ (both header and body), then _a tool can automatically run through each commit_ since your last release _and generate the changelog_ from there.
-Furthermore, because the commit message standards you'll follow explain when a new feature, bug fix, or breaking change is introduced, _this tooling is able to assume what portion of SEMVER (major, minor, or patch) to bump_, and can change the version numbers in your files as well!
+If you _enforce a standardized set of commit messages_ (both header and body), then _a tool can automatically run through each commit_ since your last release _and generate the changelog_.
+Furthermore, because the commit message standards you'll follow outline when a new feature, bug fix, or breaking change is introduced, _this tooling can assume what portion of SEMVER (major, minor, or patch) to bump_.
+It can change the version numbers in your files as well!

 # Step 0: Commit Rules {#conventional-commit}

-Before we start setting up tooling (to generate the changelogs, commit message verification, and more), we need to first understand what the rules are that we're signing up for.
+Before we start setting up tooling (to generate the changelogs, commit message verification, and more), we need first to understand what the rules are that we're signing up for.
 As mentioned before, we'll need to standardize the way we write our commit messages for our tooling to work effectively.
 The standardized commit message template we'll be following in this article is called [Conventional Commits](https://www.conventionalcommits.org/).
 Conventional Commits generally follow an outline as such:

 - First, start with the _type_ of change you're making
 - Then, have an (optional) scope, indicating what section of your app you're changing